-Applicant's Comments: The applicant states that the request for Industrial land use is compatible with existing and planned development in the immediate vicinity due to the industrial or commercial nature of nearby agricultural uses, such as the Amerigro chipping and mulching facility to the west, the landscape service and nursery with IND FLU to the south, and the post office and commercial development to the north at the hard corner of Atlantic Avenue and State Road 7.
-The site has frontage and access from State Road 7, thus directing traffic away from local roads in the area and providing access to the major north/south transportation route.
-A light industrial use can provide essential services to residents of the surrounding area, and that the ULDC can reduce potential negative impacts of development through the use of buffering, screening, setbacks, height and landscaping requirements.
+Applicant's Comments: The applicant states that the request for Commerce land use is compatible with existing and planned development in the immediate vicinity due to the property's location on State Road 7, a major transportation route currently used by many agricultural and commercial businesses, in addition to residential users.
+The industrial and/or commercial nature of nearby agricultural uses produce similar impacts on adjacent properties.
+The site has frontage on, and available access from, State Road 7, thus directing traffic away from local roads in the area and providing access to the major north/south transportation route.
+Existing commercial and industrial uses exist in the immediate vicinity of the subject site, and the ULDC can reduce potential negative impacts of development through the use of buffering, screening, setbacks, height and landscaping requirements.

-Staff Analysis: The vacant, 7.93-acre site is located on the west side of State Road 7, approximately 0.15 miles south of the intersection of Atlantic Avenue and State Road 7.
-As detailed above, the immediate vicinity consists of several nonresidential uses, including landscape service and nursery to the south; chipping and mulching facility to the west; and, a post office and commercial retail development to the north.
-To the east, across State Road 7, is the single-family residential community of Dakota.
-Approximately one quarter mile to the north of the site, at the northeast and southeast corners of Atlantic Avenue and State Road 7, are industrial future land uses assigned prior to the adoption of the 1989 Comprehensive Plan and subsequent creation of the Agricultural Reserve Tier, with additional nonresidential development further east.
+Staff Analysis: The 3.41-acre site is located on the west side of State Road 7, approximately 0.2 miles north of the intersection of Boynton Beach Boulevard and State Road 7.
+The immediate vicinity consists of several nonresidential uses, including landscape service to the south; FCC Environmental vehicle dispatch and storage to the west; and, the Atlas Peat and Soil Chipping and Mulching facility to the north.
+To the east, across State Road 7, are the institutional uses of Bethesda West Hospital and Faith Farm Ministries.
+Beyond these sites are parcels of land with an AGR FLU that primarily support agricultural uses.

-The applicant indicates the site will be utilized to support a future light industrial use.
-The CMR FLU and implementing policies establish specific policy requirements dictating the size, location, frontage and access, and submittal of conceptual site plan, thereby guiding where these types of industrial and allowable nonresidential uses may be considered and potentially mitigating negative externalities generated by heavy or intrusive industrial uses.
-As the site meets the criteria for CMR FLU and is generally consistent with the land uses and development pattern of the surrounding area, staff finds that the subject request is compatible.
+The applicant indicates the site will be utilized to support a light industrial use (vehicle dispatch).
+The request to amend the future land use to Commerce will allow for the development of certain light industrial uses.
+The CMR FLU and implementing policies establish specific policy requirements dictating the size, location, frontage and access, and submittal of conceptual site plan, thereby guiding where these types of industrial uses may be considered and mitigating negative externalities generated by heavy or intrusive industrial uses.
+As the site meets the minimum requirements to request CMR FLU and is generally consistent with the land uses and development pattern of the surrounding area, staff finds that the subject request is compatible.

-D. Consistency with County Overlays, Plans, and Studies

-1. Overlays - FLUE Policy 2.1-k states "Palm Beach County shall utilize a series of overlays to implement more focused policies that address specific issues within unique identified areas as depicted on the Special Planning Areas Map in the Map Series."
+- D. Consistency with County Overlays, Plans, and Studies - 1.
+Overlays FLUE Policy 2.1-k states "Palm Beach County shall utilize a series of overlays to implement more focused policies that address specific issues within unique identified areas as depicted on the Special Planning Areas Map in the Map Series."